Hidden column mechanism of the data transmission service

 Data migration from an Oracle tenant of OceanBase Database to an Oracle database

-When you migrate data from an Oracle tenant of OceanBase Database to an Oracle database, OMS will add hidden columns and create unique indexes for tables without primary keys.
+When you migrate data from an Oracle tenant of OceanBase Database to an Oracle database, the data transmission service will automatically add hidden columns and unique indexes to tables without a primary key or non-null unique key if you have selected Yes for Add hidden columns for tables without non-null unique keys in the Advanced Options section on the Migration Options page.

 You can execute the following statement to check whether a table has a primary key.
 You must replace {schema} and {table} in the statement with the actual database name and table name.
 If no result is returned, the table has no primary key.